elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 If there is already a tool in place in the environment that does SNMP polling (ie Nagios, SolarWinds, or Cacti) then definitely add vCenter and ESX SNMP traps to go to that software.
 A lot of networking admins want to know whenever a node is down on the network, and SNMP is definitely the best way to keep on eye on that.
 If there is no such setup in place then Alarms might be okay, it just depends on how quickly they want to get notified of the issue.
 Also alarms are not as dependable.
 If vCenter goes down, how is it going to fire an alarm?
 So having an external application polling with SNMP is definitely more reliable.

 Lastly, definitely setup a syslog server.
-Now with vSphere 5, there is a product called &#8220;Syslog Collector&#8221; and can be installed along side of vCenter.
-More information can be seen in VMware Blog &#8220;Setting up the ESXi Syslog Collector&#8221;, from the blog:
+Now with vSphere 5, there is a product called "Syslog Collector" and can be installed along side of vCenter.
+More information can be seen in VMware Blog "Setting up the ESXi Syslog Collector", from the blog:

 > Syslog collector also addresses the issue of an Auto Deployed host not having a local disk.
 With no local disk the log files are stored on a ramdisk, which means each time the server boots the logs are lost.
 Not having persistent logs can complicate troubleshooting.
 Use the syslog collector to capture the ESXi host’s log on a network server.
 >